 The relationship between dividends and market value

 Dividend-paying stocks provide a way for investors to get paid during rocky market periods, when capital gains are hard to achieve.
 They may provide some hedge against inflation, especially when they grow over time.
 They are tax advantaged, when compared to some other forms of income, such as interest on fixed-income investments.
 Dividend-paying stocks, on average, tend to be less volatile than non-dividend-paying stocks.
-And a dividend stream, especially when reinvested to take advantage of the power of compounding, can help build tremendous wealth over time.
+And a dividend stream, especially when reinvested to take advantage of the power of compounding, can help build wealth over time.

 However, dividends do have a cost.
 A company cannot pay out dividends to shareholders without affecting its market value.

 Think of your own finances.
 If you constantly paid out cash to family members, your net worth would decrease.
 It's no different for a company.
 Money that a company pays out to shareholders is money that is no longer part of the asset base of the corporation.
 This money can no longer be used to reinvest and grow the company.
 That reduction in the company's "wealth" has to be reflected in a downward adjustment in the stock price.

 A stock price adjusts downward when a dividend is paid.
 The adjustment may not be easily observed amidst the daily price fluctuations of a typical stock, but the adjustment does happen.
 This adjustment is much more obvious when a company pays a "special dividend" (also known as a one-time dividend).
 When a company pays a special dividend to its shareholders, the stock price is immediately reduced.

 The ex-dividend date

 An example illustrates the interworking of the ex-dividend date, record date, and payable date: